slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 	- «Show me your calendar» (reveals implementers; Codie Sanchez)
 	- «How would you solve this X problem I have right now?» (detects fast thinkers; Codie Sanchez)

-_There are two skill levels: still learning or confident._ Your resume should explain why you’re more valuable to the company than the next candidate.
+_Two skill levels: still learning or confident._ Your resume should explain why you’re more valuable to the company than the next candidate.
 Show this through your experience.
 Don’t just list responsibilities—highlight how you accomplished them better than others.
 Example: Everyone sells cars, but you sold more than anyone else in the dealership for six months last year.
 That’s who gets hired.
 How to know your strenghts?
 Ask employers why they invited you for an interview — they will describe your strengths.
-When applying for a job_, be more consultant than applicant.
+When applying for a job, be more consultant than applicant.
 Don’t do interviews, have discussions.
 Employers seek people they like, that’s «culture fit».
 It’s often less about skill and more about likability while being sufficiently good.
 Go in with a story.
 Interviewers want to know if they can spend eight hours a day with you.
 People like people like themselves.
-Companies hire to solve specific problems, not general optimizations—even if they need generalists.
+Companies hire to solve specific problems, not general optimizations, even if they need generalists.
 Growing companies are always hiring.
 Job search is numbers and quality: control applications and skills/portfolio strength.
 Decide your time’s worth in advance.
 Don’t let others dictate your pay—they make offers, but it’s your decision.
 You’re not paid what you’re worth—you’re paid what you negotiate.
 When you sell results, nobody asks about your skillset.
 When you sell time, you must fit a predefined role someone already knows they need.
 Rich people get paid by project and pay by the hour.
 The boss wants the most sophisticated talent for the least pay.
 Every penny spent and every second of your life not claimed is a failure in his eyes.
+Asking for a raise: Don’t get discouraged by a «no».
+Thank them, then ask: «What specific outcomes would be required to receive this raise within the next 3–6 months?» If they can’t answer, consider finding another employer.
+You hire them because they know their job better than you.
+If you could do it, you wouldn’t need them.
+Experience is overrated—hire for aptitude, train for skills.
+Great things are often done by people doing them for the first time.

 > *"I am looking for a lot of people who have an infinite capacity to not know what can’t be done."
 -- Henry Ford [1863]*